-This is an extremely difficult day hike and should only be attempted the most fit and experienced outdoorspeople with a penchant for suffering and a self-masochistic streak.
-Take a look at the stats in the headline for this one: it’s more than sixteen miles and a vertical mile and a half.
+It is possible to day hike out to Waimanu.
+This is an extremely difficult day hike.
+Take a look at the stats in the headline.
 Those sixteen miles are mosquito-bitten, wet, steep, rocky, and unforgiving.
-You’ll need to cross one river where it meets the ocean and at least 13 other streams, all of which carry high flash flood danger and can become impassable at any time, stranding you.
+It's considerably more than a vertical mile of elevation gain.
+You’ll need to cross one river where it meets the ocean and at least 12 other streams, all of which carry high flash flood danger and can become impassable at any time, stranding you.
 The trail has high rockfall danger and a fall in some spots could send you up to five hundred feet.
-Even splitting this hike up on a backpack is a very serious endeavor, requiring you to set a primitive camp in Waimanu valley.

 Note that even doing a portion of this hike would be very rewarding.
 A challenging day is to start at Waipi’o and hike up and over the other side to view waterfalls and a part of the rainforest along the Muliwai Trail.
 If you choose to attempt any or all of this trail, especially if you try to go to Waimanu in a day, use these tips: start at dawn; choose a good day for high and low tide at Waipi’o river crossing; carry much more water than you think you need; set specific turn-around criteria and time; watch the weather and flash flood danger.

-The hike: The beginning of this hike takes you from the parking area for Waipi’o Valley and down the road for 0.7 mile into the valley.
-Follow the road toward the beach for a half mile, and proceed immediately to cross the stream.
-Cross the stream where it meets the ocean in the best place given current conditions.
-You can usually keep yourself pretty dry, but it’s deeper than it seems.
-After crossing the river, watch out for some yellow jackets that can burrow into the black sand.
-(I know it sounds crazy, but trust me).
-Look up at the cliffs in front of you and spot the big Z-like trail you’ll be on shortly.
-Continue to the opposite side of the black sand beach and look sharp for a faint trail that travels back from the beach into deep foliage.
-You’ll know you’re on the right trail if it shortly passes official state signs for the Muliwai trail.
-Check out any current warnings and persevere up 1300’ as the steep trail switches back several times in the sticky morning sun.
-This is probably the toughest part of the entire hike.
-One of these switchbacks has the best view of Hi’ilawe Falls, back across Waipi'o Valley (It's marked on the map above).
-After cresting the cliff into a cool Pacific pine rainforest, you’ll now need to cross about 13 different streams where you stay mostly 800’ – 1000’ above the ocean below, which you can rarely see.
+Hike: From the parking area, walk down the knee-jarring four-wheel drive road for 3/4 mile until the road levels.
+Follow the road toward the beach for 1/2 mile and arrive on the black sand beach.
+Hike west across the beach, and cross Waipi'o River where it meets the ocean.
+This river crossing can be treacherous and should be attempted when the tide is low.
+Proceed to the end of the beach and look up to spot the big Z-shaped Muliwai Trail on the cliffs above.
+Find the beginning of the Muliwai Trail marked by an array of state signs.
+Climb steeply for more than 1000 vertical feet across the switchbacks.
+Take care with your footing and also try to prevent knocking any loose stones onto the trail below.
+There are many spots with fabulous views of Waipi'o Valley and Hi'ilawe Falls.
+After cresting the cliff into a cool Pacific pine rainforest, you’ll now need to cross about 12 different streams where you stay mostly 800’ – 1300’ above the ocean below, which you can rarely see.
 The Muliwai Trail gets less and less prominent as you continue toward Waimanu Valley, as it gains and loses elevation across the streams.
 Most stream crossings should be easy rock-hops, but always consider flash flood danger.
 A slip in many of these minor stream systems can produce a nasty fall.
 Eventually, you’ll reach your first vantage of Waimanu Valley.
 Be sure to take in every break in the rainforest as you descend into the magical valley: your best views of the waterfalls are actually from up here for perspective.
 The trail ends near the Waimanu Valley beach, where you’ll need to cross the Waimanu River to access the campsites and the other side of the valley.
 It‘s possible to explore further back into the valley off-trail, but the terrain is very overgrown.